ssube/onnx-web/docs/user-guide.md

 Once the Textual Inversion has been blended, you can activate some or all of its layers using the trained token(s) in your prompt.
 Some Textual Inversions only have a single layer and some have 75 or more.

-You can provide more than one of the numbered layer tokens using the `base-{X,Y}` range syntax in your prompt.
-This uses the Python range rules, so `X` is inclusive and `Y` is not.
+You can provide more than one of the numbered layer tokens using the `base-{X,Y}` range syntax in your prompt, where `X` is inclusive and `Y` is not.
 The range `autumn-{0,5}` will be expanded into the tokens `autumn-0 autumn-1 autumn-2 autumn-3 autumn-4`.
 You can use the layer tokens individually, out of order, and repeat some layers or omit them entirely.
 You can provide a step as the third parameter, which will skip layers:
 `even-layers-{0,100,2}` will be expanded into `even-layers-0 even-layers-2 even-layers-4 even-layers-6 ... even-layers-98`.